-In the current era of intensive globalisation, the marketplace is growing at a fast pace.
-This means expanding business borders and sometimes customising business practices.
-The subsections that follow give an overview of Denmark’s business practice to give a comprehensive picture of doing business in Denmark.
+The subsections that follow give an overview of Denmark’s business practice to give a comprehensive picture of business communication in Denmark.

-Communication with the Danes is generally informal and marked by humor and goodwill, so try to maintain a modest and low-key approach.
+Generally speaking, Business Communication with people from Denmark is generally informal and marked by humor and goodwill, so try to maintain a modest and low-key approach.
 It is common for the Danes to maintain some distance and unpretentiousness is a keyword in social interaction.
 You will rarely hear someone promote themselves or their own skills.
 On the contrary, people tend to underplay their own role and qualifications.

-Danish business people can appear somewhat formal at first, but they are soon likely to show the more informal side of themselves.
+Business communication in Denmark during meetings are straight forward and danish are generally conservative and efficient in their approach.
+However, Danish business people can appear somewhat formal at first, but they are soon likely to show the more informal side of themselves.
 Most Danes speak to their colleagues with an open heart about their private life.
 They talk about their family and what they do in their holidays and spare time.
-However, in meetings they are likely to get down to business right away and are generally conservative and efficient in their approach.

 Handshakes (with men, women and children) are the accepted form of greeting and Danes shake hands both for greetings upon arrival and departure from a meeting.
 Handshakes should be firm and short and eye contact should be maintained while shaking hands.
 Unlike in the United States, men do not stand when a woman enters or leaves a room.
 Business cards are exchanged but there is no single correct procedure to do this.
 Business cards should include the street address of your company, not only the post code.
 You will find that Danes start to use first names quickly.
 However, you should not use first names yourself until you are invited to do so.